A guide to Google My Business

 - Add some decent photography and images.
 There are different categories for your images including interior and exterior photos of your business premises and team photos

 Your My Business dashboard contains a section called Insights so you can quickly and easily see:

 - Any phone calls made directly from your listing

 The last point is really interesting.
 Some people will often phone you directly from your My Business listing, sometimes before they’ve even visited your website so it really pays to put the effort in to make your My Business page attractive and useful.

 Google recently added a new feature to My Business called Posts.
 This allows you to quickly publish small pieces of information about new events, products or services that are displayed when people find your business on Google Search or Google Maps.

 You can add an image, a title, up to 300 words of text and a call-to-action button.
 As posts are quick and easy to create they’re certainly worth trying.
 There are certain guidelines that you need to follow such as not using overly salesy language so it’s worth researching this before you create the post.
 As posts are only active for a certain amount of time they’re ideal for information such as seasonal offers or upcoming events.

 Remember to keep your My Business listing up-to-date so if your contact details or opening hours change make sure you update them.
 When someone buys a product or service from you ask them to leave reviews for you through My Business.

 To get the most out of My Business remember that it should form just part of your local search strategy.
-Don’t forget to also keep your website up-to-date with local content and get backlinks from good quality business directories.
+Don’t forget to also keep your website up-to-date with local content and get backlinks from revelant, good quality websites such as local business directories.

 Google My Business is a really useful marketing tool, it’s free to use, easy to set up and another great way of getting your business in front of your customers.
 It can really help with your local search strategy just as long as you remember to keep the information on it accurate and up-to-date.